mobizt/FirebaseClient/README.md

 The [bare minimum code examples](/examples/BareMinimum/) provide the basic guidelines for library usage concepts.
 Even though it contains more lines of code, it is still simple and understandable but efficient.

-You can create your own wrapper class as you want that provides the callback-less, cleaner and simpler API but well managed, powerfull and reliable.
+You can create your own wrapper class as you want that provides the callback-free, cleaner and simpler API but well managed, powerfull and reliable.
 See the [Wrapper example](/examples/RealtimeDatabase/Simple/Wrapper/) for how to.

+The well managed authentication task handler allows you to access Firebase and Google Cloud services smoothly and seemlessly.
+Managing the authentication levels for varous apps/users under the same device is so easy with this library similarly to Firebase SDK client.

+The zero-copy access token makes this library uses less memory when dealing with large access token API request.

 > [!IMPORTANT]
 > If you are new to `Firebase` products, please read the [Project Preparation and Setup](#project-preparation-and-setup) section first.